Dynamic Network Autoregressive Models for Functional Panel Data

-and its variants (e.g., \citealp{yu2008quasi, lee2010estimation, lee2014efficient, kuersteiner2020dynamic}, among others).
+and its variants (e.g., \citealp{yu2008quasi, lee2010spatial, lee2014efficient, qu2016instrumental, kuersteiner2020dynamic, zhang2025nonlinear}, among others).
 Here, $Y_{it}$ is a scalar outcome, $w_{i,j}$ denotes a known weight term measuring the social or geographical proximity between units $i$ and $j$, $X_{it}$ is a vector of covariates, $f_{0i}$ represents a fixed effect specific to each $i$, and $\varepsilon_{it}$ denotes an error term.
-The term $\sum_{j=1}^n w_{i,j} Y_{jt}$ captures the local trend of the outcome variable in the neighborhood of $i$.
+The term $\sum_{j=1}^n w_{i,j}Y_{jt}$ captures the local trend of the outcome variable in the neighborhood of $i$, and the term $Y_{i,t-1}$ captures temporal dependence in $i$'s own outcome.
 Model \eqref{eq:PNAR} is typically applied in fields such as health, real estate, transportation, education, and municipal data.
 However, with the increasing availability of functional data in these fields, such as real-time activity recognition, real-time population mobility and congestion patterns, and regional wealth distributions, scalar models like \eqref{eq:PNAR} may fail to appropriately capture the complex nature of these interactions.

 The above discussion motivates us to extend \eqref{eq:PNAR} to the following model: for $s \in [0,1]$,